YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBFILOPERR
 ----------------------

-DBFILOPERR, Error doing database I/O to region xxxx
+DBFILOPERR, Error doing database I/O to database file xxxx

 Run Time Error: This indicates that the database manager portion of the run-time system encountered an error when it attempted to open, read, write, or close a database file.